dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0501.md

 #<Interpreted Function FOO>
 ```

 In fact, you've already used FUNCTION, but it was in disguise.
-The syntax #', which you used in Chapter 3, is syntactic sugar for FUNCTION, just the way ' is syntactic sugar for QUOTE.11 Thus, you can also get the function object for foo like this:
+The syntax #', which you used in Chapter 3, is syntactic sugar for FUNCTION, just the way ' is syntactic sugar for QUOTE.
+11 Thus, you can also get the function object for foo like this:

 ```c
 CL-USER> #'foo
 #<Interpreted Function FOO>
 ```

+1-2『经验证，`#'` 在 autolisp 里无效。（2020-10-28）』

 Once you've got the function object, there's really only one thing you can do with it--invoke it.
-Common Lisp provides two functions for invoking a function through a function object: FUNCALL and APPLY.12 They differ only in how they obtain the arguments to pass to the function.
+Common Lisp provides two functions for invoking a function through a function object: FUNCALL and APPLY.
+12 They differ only in how they obtain the arguments to pass to the function.

 FUNCALL is the one to use when you know the number of arguments you're going to pass to the function at the time you write the code.
 The first argument to FUNCALL is the function object to be invoked, and the rest of the arguments are passed onto that function.
 Thus, the following two expressions are equivalent: